New York State Explorer’s Handbook: Unforgettable Journeys from City to Countryside

 Nature & Parks

-Watkins Glen State Park captivates visitors with its stunning gorge trail that winds through lush greenery, revealing 19 enchanting waterfalls and captivating rock formations.
+Watkins Glen State Park captivates visitors with its stunning gorge trail, which winds through lush greenery and reveals 19 enchanting waterfalls and rock formations.

 Where to Sleep